 In the creative world, it’s normal for people to exchange services rather than money.

-Find some talented people who believe in your project and would benefit from being involved.
+Find talented people who believe in your project and would benefit from involvement.

 Providing a platform for them to showcase their ability could be the perfect exchange for their services, and everyone furthers their career at the same time.

-So you have your script, your equipment, and your talent, now you need a location, or several.
+So you have your script, equipment, and talent; now you need a location or several.

-Again, your script should already be dictating the type of location for each important scene.
+Again, your script should already be dictating the type of location for each critical scene.

-You just need to find the exact locations now and make sure they are available to you.
+You need to find the exact locations now and ensure they are available.

-Indoor scenes should be more straightforward without worrying about weather conditions or random interactions too.
+Indoor scenes should be more straightforward without worrying about weather conditions or random interactions.

 If you have access to houses/apartments through friends or family that work for your film, that’s ideal.

-That should cover a lot of your indoor shots, but if you need different types of properties, commercial or retail, for example, then partnering with people is a good option.
+That should cover a lot of your indoor shots, but if you need different types of properties, commercial or retail, partnering with people is a good option.

-You need to think outside the box at times; you’ll be surprised how willing some people are to help for a special thank you in the credits.
+You need to think outside the box sometimes; you’ll be surprised how willing some people are to help with a special thank you in the credits.

 The worst they can do is say no!

-Shooting outdoors is trickier, apart from weather conditions to think about, you need to consider how populated the area is at certain times.
+Shooting outdoors is trickier; apart from weather conditions, you need to consider how populated the area is at certain times.

-If you want to shoot a scene on the Las Vegas strip at night, you’re probably going to have every second passerby waving at your camera.
+If you want to shoot a scene on the Las Vegas strip at night, you’ll probably have every second passersby waving at your camera.

-The same goes for any busy public area, so the ideal location isn’t always the ideal location when you get there.
+The same goes for any busy public area, so the ideal location isn’t always perfect when you get there.

-Another issue with public locations is that you may need a permit to film, so always check with the local authorities to make sure you have everything in order.
+Another issue with public locations is that you may need a permit to film, so always check with the local authorities to ensure you have everything in order.

-If you are on private property, then, of course, make sure you have consent from the owner.
+If you are on private property, then, of course, get consent from the owner.

-The final thing to consider with your locations is continuity.
+The final thing to consider regarding your locations is continuity.

-Don’t shoot half a scene in the rain and finish it the next day with sunshine and rainbows.
+Don’t shoot half a scene in the rain and finish it the next day with sunshine.

 Similarly, don’t film a scene in some obscure location that looks amazing if it doesn’t make sense for the story and the other locations.